SoiZig

 *Safety Note: See here for information on practicing without a mat and/or other yoga practice preparation/considerations, including troubleshooting a slippery mat, how to position your computer/device in relationship to your mat and lighting, and more.

-See here for my prenatal yoga classes.
+If pregnant, please see here for my prenatal yoga classes instead.

 • 90 Minute Classes: